Do You Need a Land Survey (And How Much Does It Cost)?

 In general, your lender will expect you to pay for the surveyor’s fee as part of your closing costs.

 If you’re not using a mortgage loan to finance your purchase (in other words, you’re buying the home with cash), you can avoid a land survey and the cost that comes with it.
+In some cases, a lender will accept a recent or recertified survey from a previous owner.

 How Much Does a Land Survey Cost?